Dirlewanger Brigade: Hungary

+Franz Falter, commander of II.
+Battalion/SS-Sturmregiment 2 replacing Ewald Ehlers in mid-December 1944, photographed as a Major der Schutzpolizei in July 1941.

 That same morning, Buchmann's command post was positioned east of Dolné Turovce.
 To his west, Steinhauer's battalion launched a counterattack to recapture Ipolyság.
 Meanwhile, to the east, Meyer's battalion and Pioneer Battalion 114 provided suppressing fire against Soviet positions at Magash and Somos to support Steinhauer's advance.
 At the same time, 3./SS-Sturmregiment-1, Polack's battalion, was redeploying to a new position along the Margarethe Line.
 The main brigade command post was located farther back at Horné Turovce, where all the brigade staff were stationed, including Dirlewanger and Weisse.

-Erich Buchmann, commander of SS-Sturmregiment 2 and later SS-Sturmregiment 1.
-Shown here as an SS-Hauptsturmführer before the war.
+Erich Buchmann, commander of SS-Sturmregiment 2 and later SS-Sturmregiment 1, photographed as an SS-Hauptsturmführer before the war.

 That evening, a single T-34 tank with several Soviet soldiers riding on it – possibly a reconnaissance team – was spotted at Steinhauer's left flank, moving directly toward Kistur, where Buchmann's command post was located.
 However, it was halted by defensive fire from the 2nd and 4th Companies of the Mixed Battalion, which had been stationed near Kistur in reserve to support Sturmregiment-2.
 Following the engagement, the two companies successfully blocked the tank's advance and drove off the accompanying infantry with concentrated fire.
 The tank, under increasing pressure, was forced to retreat.

 The counterattack failed to materialize when Soviet forces launched a larger-scale assault from Ipolyság that same afternoon.
 The renewed offensive forced Steinhauer to retreat eastward toward Homáti.
 Meyer's battalion, along with the remnants of Pioneer Battalion 114, was also forced to withdraw far from their original positions.
 Buchmann's command post was heavily overrun, prompting its relocation to a new position south of Slatina.

 In unclear circumstances, SS-Hauptsturmführer Harald Momm, found himself at the banks of the Kistompa River.
 There, he gathered retreating troops and formed a Kampfgruppe, which came to be known as Kampfgruppe Momm.
 Utilizing the regiment's field gun, the ad hoc unit managed to hold off the advancing Soviet tanks.

 From 18 to 21 December, Soviet forces continued to gain ground steadily.
 Momm's position was eventually overrun, forcing his Kampfgruppe to retreat.
 The Soviet advance pushed dangerously close to Dirlewanger's main headquarters in Deménd.
 In response, Meyer's and Polack's battalions launched a counterattack, but it failed to achieve any significant results.
 During this period, Ehlers was reassigned from his role as a battalion commander to take command of SS-Sturmregiment-2, replacing Buchmann, who was in turn appointed to lead SS-Sturmregiment-1.
 On 19 December 1944, the brigade was officially titled as 2.SS-Sturmbrigade Dirlewanger.
 The brigade continued fighting throughout the entire month and was eventually withdrawn from the frontline on 31 December 1944.
 It spent the following month stationed in Bratislava.